Phreak87/LeptonicaSharp/README.md

-# LeptonicaSharp
+# LeptonicaSharp 1.77.0.2 (Oct.
+2018) Wrapper
-Full featured wrapper for leptonica 1.77.0 (Sep.2018)
+Full featured wrapper for leptonica 1.77.0 (Sep.2018) Library

 # Functions:

-- .Net 4.0 and up Library
+- VB.Net and C# 4.0 and up Library
 - supports all (2677) Leptonica-Functions
-- well tested
 - view Pix directly in windows-forms
 - included all propertys from Leptonica classes
 - complete documentation and debug-informations from C-Files included
+- class extensions for the most used functions (with optional Parameters)
+- Developer Help-File (V1.77.0) available (Thanks to FDnCRed)

 # Todo:

 - more detailed checks of input parameters (e.g. specific pix depths)
-- bitmap to pix converter more speed and flexibility
-- define more optional parameters

 # Info:
-- Optional parameters moved to the back of the parameters list, this differs from C-Source definition.
-  Examples for the C-File may not work until you move the optional Parameters to the back!
+- Use the class functions to use the optional Parameters (optionals moved to the back) .
+- Use _All to use the original Leptonica order for the Parameters.
 - Marshaling of Arrays needs a fixed array Size.
 If Parameter n oder nalloc exists, i use this one, else i use "1" instead. e.g. Pix needs to be initialized with ((w*h)*(d/8))-1 (Byte).
 - UInteger is not supported by the marshaller.
 I use Byte instead.
 (4 Bytes = 1 UInteger).